Addiction Treatment

 • Giving Away Belongings and Saying Goodbye

 There are different layers to suicidal behavior, which can escalate very quickly.
-It’s never worth the gamble to think someone is “just bluffing” or “crying out for help.”
-Once you feel yourself slipping into suicidal thinking or suspect that others are doing the same, you must act immediately.
-However, the process and mindset of helping yourself can be quite different from helping someone else.
+It’s never worth the gamble to think someone is “just bluffing” or “crying out for help”.
+Once you feel yourself slipping into suicidal thinking or suspect that others are doing the same, it’s imperative that you act immediately.
+The process and mindset of helping yourself, however, can be quite different from helping someone else.

 Helping Yourself Overcome Suicidal Thoughts